SeanMcP/talks/the-next-generation-of-front-end-architecture/slides.md

 <!--
 - The famous Space Jam website from 1996
-- Survived the test of time thanks to this simple architecture
+- It has survived the test of time thanks to this simple architecture
 - But despite the longevity of these examples...
 -->